Introduction

 F. Policy on Advanced Placement

-The University of Washington/Harborview Paramedic Training Program does not offer advanced placement.
+Medic One Paramedic Training at Harborview does not offer advanced placement.

 G. Policy on Transfer of Credits

-The University of Washington/Harborview Paramedic Training Program does not accept transfer of credits to our program from other paramedic education programs.
+Medic One Paramedic Training at Harborview does not accept transfer of credits to our program from other paramedic education programs.

 H. Credits for Experiential Learning

-The University of Washington/Harborview Paramedic Training Program does not offer credits for experiential learning.
+Medic One Paramedic Training at Harborview does not offer credits for experiential learning.

 Program Outcomes

-Our success needs no introduction, however here is the information specifically pertaining to our students' successes over the past three years.
-Our numbers being so high, are a testiment to our Senior Paramedics contributions and to the quality of our training program.
+The following information specifically pertains to our students' successes over the past three years.
+Our high numbers are a testament to our Senior Paramedics contributions and to the quality of our training program.

 Summary

-The UW/HMC Paramedic Training Program, supported by the University of Washington School of Medicine, was the only Paramedic Training Program sanctioned by Washington State law (RCW 18.73.200) to provide Washington State Certification for Paramedics.
+Medic One Paramedic Training at Harborview, supported by the University of Washington School of Medicine, was the only Paramedic Training Program sanctioned by Washington State law (RCW 18.73.200) to provide Washington State Certification for Paramedics.
 We continue to maintain national accreditation from the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 The increase in curriculum content generated by the Emergency Medical Services Education Agenda for the Future and the Paramedic Expanded Scope of Practice has pushed the accrediting body to recommend that certificate programs across the country upgrade to Bachelor Degree status.
-The good news is, the rigors of the University of Washington/Harborview Medical Center Paramedic Training more than satisfies the strict University standards for a degree program and for that reason, we hope to some day offer a bachelor degree in Paramedicine.
+The good news is, the rigors of Medic One Paramedic Training at Harborview more than satisfies the strict University standards for a degree program and for that reason, we hope to some day offer a bachelor degree in Paramedicine.

 _________________________________________________